FLAME: Federated Learning Across Multi-device Environments: Introduction

 The presence of multiple devices on a user presents the following research challenges and opportunities for federated learning:

 \begin{itemize}[leftmargin=*] \itemsep{0.4em}

 \item A multi-device environment can have $N$ users, each owning multiple ($K\geq 1$) data-producing devices that simultaneously collect sensor data (see Figure~\ref{smdfl-b}).
-Conventional FL systems would consider all these $N \cdot K$ devices as independent FL clients; however, this approach ignores the natural affinities in the data collected by the devices of the same user.
-An alternative is to consolidate the data from all $K$ devices of each user on an edge node, treat it as a unified dataset that represent each user's behavior, and perform FL on $N$ consolidated datasets.
-This approach, however, has a practical drawback as it requires sharing of raw datasets across devices, which has a significant communication cost and may raise privacy concerns.
-As such, we need a FL approach which respects the privacy of each device's data and at the same time considers the natural affinity between the devices of the same user.
-We elaborate on this challenge in \S\ref{sec:problem} and propose a user-centered FL training paradigm to address it.
+Conventional FL systems would consider these $N \cdot K$ devices as independent FL clients; however, this approach ignores the natural affinities in the data collected by the devices of the same user.
+A promising alternative is to offload the data from all $K$ devices of each user on an edge node (e.g., a smartphone or home router) and treat it as a unified dataset that {represents} the user's behavior.
+One can then locally training ML models on this dataset, or perform FL considering each of the $N$ consolidated datasets as a separate client.
+This approach, however, assumes that devices -- possibly from different manufacturers -- will share their raw sensor data with each other.
+Such data sharing may not happen due to privacy or proprietary reasons, thereby limiting the applicability of this approach.
+Hence, in this work, we seek to design a federated learning approach which respects the privacy of each device's data and at the same time considers the natural affinity between the devices of the same user.

 \item Countering the statistical heterogeneity across users during training is an active area of research in FL~\cite{scaffold, dirchsplit, noniidfl, flgn}.
 The multi-device problem setting presents a unique challenge that there exists statistical heterogeneity not just across user datasets, but also within a user's local dataset.
 This `local' statistical heterogeneity is caused by the differences in data distributions of the various devices owned by the user.
 For example, motion sensors placed at different positions of the body will capture the user's motion differently, thereby making the device datasets heterogeneous.
 In \S\ref{sec:problem}, we quantify the impact of both these types of heterogeneity in multi-device FL systems and propose a heterogeneity-aware client selection approach to mitigate it.